postcss/postcss/API.md

 processor.use(autoprefixer).use(cssnext).use(cssgrace);
 ```

-Plugins can also be added by passing them as arguments when creating
-a `postcss` instance (cf. [`postcss(plugins)`]).
+Arguments:

-Plugins can come in three formats:
+* `plugin (function|#postcss|Processor)`: PostCSS plugin.
+I can be in three
+  formats:
   1. A function.
 PostCSS will pass the function a [`Root` node]
      as the first argument.
   2. An object with a `postcss` method.
 PostCSS will use that method
      as described in #1.
   3. Another `Processor` instance.
 PostCSS will copy plugins
      from that instance to this one.

+Plugins can also be added by passing them as arguments when creating
+a `postcss` instance (cf. [`postcss(plugins)`]).

 Plugin functions should mutate the passed `Root` node and return nothing,
 or return a new `Root` node.